rhysje00/graphsym/README.md

 symmetry properties, and provides functionality for the access to these graphs, along with several precomputed properties for each graph available.

+This graphs in this package can also be found at <https://graphsym.net>.

 ## Documentation

 Currently, the pdf version of the manual can be found at